syauqiahmd/emoticons/readme.md

  * A subdirectory with a sensible name
  * An `index.json` in that subdirectory.
 See below.
  * One or more SVG files within the directory for each emoticon.
+Every svg:
-Every svg must be a 1:1 square ratio, and does not need not be compressed or minified.
+   * must be a 1:1 square ratio,
+   * should not be compressed or minified,
+   * must not contain spaces, `>`, or `<` symbols in the filename or emoticon code,
+   * should have their viewbox set to `0 0 64 64`,
+   * and should be of reasonable filesize and be artifact-free.

 ### index.json format